This page provides an overview of database schemas in CockroachDB.

 |Identifier length||128 bytes||This limit is specified in the

 CockroachDB has been shown to perform well with clusters containing 2,500 tables.
 Greater numbers are possible, depending on the complexity of the tables (number of columns and indexes) and hardware specifications.

 As you scale to a large number of tables, note that:

 - The amount of RAM per node is the limiting factor for the number of tables and other schema objects the cluster can support.
-This includes columns, indexes, inverted indexes, constraints, and partitions.
+This includes columns, indexes, GIN indexes, constraints, and partitions.
 Increasing RAM is likely to have the greatest impact on the number of these objects that a cluster can support, while increasing the number of nodes will not have a substantial effect.